robwinston/sandpit-android/README.md

 ### Overview

-To facilitate experimentation with the Android SDK multiple Acivities under investigation can be run from a single Launcher Activity by employing a simple framework which has the following features:
+This framework is designed to facilitate experimentation with the Android SDK.
+Multiple Activity classes under investigation can be run from a single Launcher Activity "automatically" by adopting a few simple conventions.
+This is made possible by the following:

 * Support for dynamically constructing "Switchboard" Activites using a nested approach:
   - Populate a "Main" screen from a list of java packages described in an XML configuration file - this would be spawned by a given Launchable Activity